muhammad-hassan-naseer/muhammad-hassan-naseer/README.md

 ### [Parley Betting](https://github.com/muhammad-hassan-naseer/parley)

 Parley betting exchnage is an online Crypto betting site or platform that allow users to bet and gamble using cryptocurrencies such as Bitcoin, Ethereum, Litecoin, and others.
-The site leverage blockchain technology to offer secure, transparent, and decentralized betting experiences.
+The site leverage blockchain technology to offer secure, transparent, and decentralized betting experiences.ParLay presently uses ETH as well as DAI which is the leading stablecoin that tracks the US Dollar.
+If you have ETH or any ERC-20 token, you can simply convert them to DAI at Uniswap or Totle.ParLay is unlike your typical sportsbook that accepts Bitcoin as we use ethereum smart contracts.
+This technology has numerous benefits which aren't available when using Bitcoin.
+You can easily use your favorite crypto-exchange to exchange your Bitcoin into ETH/DAI with some of the most popular ones being Coinbase and Binance.ParLay is unlike your typical sportsbook that accepts Bitcoin as we use ethereum smart contracts.
+This technology has numerous benefits which aren't available when using Bitcoin.
+You can easily use your favorite crypto-exchange to exchange your Bitcoin into ETH/DAI with some of the most popular ones being Coinbase and Binance.

 ![grocery-in-cart-included-with-stars-6045ld](https://github.com/muhammad-hassan-naseer/parley/assets/136330886/fef71444-762d-41ce-a7ab-2adcb0ba691a)
 ![Capture](https://github.com/muhammad-hassan-naseer/parley/assets/136330886/9bb5ad5d-6d0c-4168-b129-c0eaf975f71d)